Become a Wine Importer: Education and Course Information

 Courses pertaining to viticulture cover many scientific topics, such as vineyard pest management and the biochemistry of wine fermentation.
 Courses related to wine management may cover topics such as food service systems, advertising, hospitality management and public relations.
 Classes that one might take toward a general business or management degree include accounting, intercultural studies and political science.

 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), enologists who study wine-making are considered food scientists.
-Food scientists and technologists in general earned an annual average salary of $64,140 in 2012.
-The BLS also predicted that food scientists and technologists could expect slower than average employment growth of 8% from 2010-2020.
+Food scientists and technologists in general earned an annual average salary of $65,340 in 2013.
+The BLS also predicted that food scientists and technologists could expect about-average employment growth of 11% from 2012-2022.

 Related to Become a Wine Importer: Education and Course Information

 - Recently Updated

 A winemaker typically oversees the winemaking process from grape harvest through bottling, though some winemakers' duties...